GSTC Sustainable Tourism Training Program

 Practical insights and effective steps to improve your sustainability practices

-Covering global trends in sustainable tourism and sustainability best practices, the STTP offers practical insights and effective steps to help improve sustainability practices.
-The aim being to strengthen awareness of sustainable tourism in destinations like Vail, and around the world.
+Learn about global trends in sustainable tourism and sustainability best practices.
+The Global Sustainable Tourism Council (GSTC) Sustainable Tourism Training Program (STTP) offers practical insights and effective steps to help improve sustainability practices.
+The STTP strengthens awareness of sustainable tourism in destinations throughout Colorado, and around the world.

-The intensive and interactive training experience is a valuable opportunity for tourism professionals in the region and beyond, and it will be the last chance in 2018 to attend an official GSTC STTP training class offered within the United States.
-The Vail training will be led by GSTC trainer and Walking Mountains Founder & Vice-President Dr. Kim Langmaid.
+The intensive and interactive learning experience is a valuable training opportunity for professionals in tourism, hospitality, destination management and marketing, and sustainability.
+The training will be led by GSTC trainer and Walking Mountains Science Center Founder & Vice-President of Sustainability Programs, Dr. Kim Langmaid, in addition to expert guest speakers.

-- Global baseline standards for sustainability in travel & tourism and the roles of accreditation and certification in advancing the sustainability agenda in the tourism industry.
+- Understand the global baseline standards for sustainability in travel & tourism, and the roles of accreditation and certification in advancing and mainstreaming sustainability throughout the tourism industry.

 - Early Bird Member (GSTC Member/Partner or *Actively Green Member) = $335